Non-invasive staining of tissue microstructure in temporal lobe epilepsy using in- vivo MRI

 MRStain Model Development

 I will develop an MRStain model to identify TLE relevant changes that will achieve a paradigm shift in how epilepsy is treated.
-This model will help identify target brain areas for surgery that will assist in predicting seizure-free outcomes after surgery.
+This will involve identifying target brain areas for surgery that will help to predict seizure-free outcomes after surgery.

 Future Implications